andrewkingme/andrewkingme.github.io/_work/Revit-Revision-Cloud-Data-to-Excel.md

 ### Result

-The Dynamo graph writes directly to the *Revision Data* tab.
-Using a Pivot Table in Excel, the raw data is converted to a user friendly format.
+The Dynamo graph writes directly to the *Revision Data* tab in Excel.
+Using a Pivot Table, the raw data is converted to a user friendly format.

 {% include image.html image="Revit-Revision-Cloud-Data-to-Excel-002.png" caption="Excel Output" %}